schanur/aftermath/README.md

 You are done.
 You see your new status line after you restart your shell session.

+## Credits
+   * Many thanks to Joe Block (@unixorn) for the suggested name "Aftermath" which is from now on the project name.

 ## Contribution
 Features missing?
 Give me a hint or implement it yourself and create a pull request.
 If you like it (or even if you don't), a short feedback would be nice.